Stealth Sources of Omega 6 Linoleic Acid

 minimize or eliminate added

 You’re going to get ample from

 nuts, recommended seeds, fish, meats, eggs and some dairy.

-The production of industrially refined oils from
+The production of industrially refined oils from non-food seeds

 of human fat reflects this, as

 do waistlines, but the obesity problem has more factors than

 just so-called vegetable oil.